hski-github/spotfire-sankey-diagram/README.md

 ## Open Topics
-- Better layout of labels for category values (overlap in case of long labels and overlap in case of small values)
+- Better layout of labels for category values https://github.com/hski-github/spotfire-sankey-diagram/issues/3
-- Better layout in tool tip for information about category and continuous values (alignment with rendering like in standard bar chart)
+- Better layout in tool tip for information about category and continuous values https://github.com/hski-github/spotfire-sankey-diagram/issues/4
-- Better layout of path objects so that smallest are shown in the foreground #5
+- Better layout of path objects so that smallest are shown in the foreground https://github.com/hski-github/spotfire-sankey-diagram/issues/5
-- Optimizing order of paths

 ## References